AztecProtocol/engineering-designs/docs/faucets/dd.md

 3. Ensure that proven tip's block number matches the block number provided by the user
 4. Verify the merkle proof
 5. Mint staking assets for itself
-6. Add the user's address to the validator set, specifying the discord bot's address as the withdrawer
+6. Add the user's address to the validator set, specifying a configurable address as the withdrawer
 7. Grant a new "validator" role in discord to the user and bump the user's validator count by 1
 8. Confirm to the user that they were added successfully